alxsad/docker-phpspec/README.md

 # docker-phpspec
-Docker immage with phpspec based on php 7
+Docker image with phpspec based on php 7